Different persons like to write/organize codes in different ways. I generally followed the following points.

 b = i + 1

-The data file is in data directory, the source files are in source directory, the analysis result files are saved as R workspace within Results directory, and plots and tables are saved within tables_and_figures directory.
+}data directory, the source files are in source directory, the analysis result files are saved as R workspace within Results directory, and plots and tables are saved within tables_and_figures directory. # empty workspace

 rm(list=ls())